 There are three main sandboarding areas in Utah:

 Undoubtedly the n°1 sandboarding destination in Utah is the area known as Coral Pink Dunes, near the city of Kanab.
 As their name suggests, they are pinkish in color and a must-see at times of dawn and dusk, when the softer lights accentuate the color of the sand.
 The area spans for 3,730 acres but only the southern portion of around 2000 – known as the Coral Pink Sand Dunes State Park – is open all year round and accessible for sandboarding and sand duning.
 What makes these dunes especially attractive to sandboarders is the incredibly fine grains of sand which makes sliding smooth as ever.
 The tallest dune is around 100 ft tall.
-You can rent a sandboard directly at the site.
+The sand does not get too hot usually which means you can walk on it barefoot.

 Sandboarding in Little Sahara Sand Dunes, UT